michliu1212/De-noise-cantonese-audio-file/README.md

 ## 2. Noise Suppression MVP
 There are many ways to remove the noise from a given audio recording.
 All it requires is a small sample where there is only a background noise, and then automatically delete this noise from the rest of the sample.

+Try to increase volume to check the accuracy.

 ## 3. Evaluation
   ### 1. Google Speech-to-text